Volkanite/Push/README.md

 OvRender
 ========

 Unified renderer.
-Render in any games frame buffer.
+Render in any games' frame buffer.
+Supports DirectX 8/9/10/11 games.
+OpenGL is not supported but can be easily implemented.

 Example
 -------